 This contrasts apples and oranges, though, we are, after all, contrasting individual crypto assets with much lower market caps with baskets of companies.
 Even then, Amazon (28.5%), Google (19.7%), Tesla (62.9%), and Microsoft (26.4%) don’t even come close to matching the returns of the two main crypto assets.
 A more accurate comparison would be to compare the returns of some tech stocks to cryptocurrency.

 However, stocks have performed better over the past year.
 Compared to this time last year, the S&P 500 is up 5.4% while Bitcoin is down more than 30%.
 On the midterm, it appears that the two classes perform very differently.
-Cryptocurrency has, nevertheless, grown more closely associated with stock market returns despite these distinctions.
+Best Trading App For Cryptocurrency In India has, nevertheless, grown more closely associated with stock market returns despite these distinctions.
 The S&P and Bitcoin have a strong 0.58 90-day correlation, according to recent data from Arcane Research.

 Cryptocurrency Vs S&P 500